padenot/litsynth/litsynth.js.md

 to a *score*, using a *scheduler*.

 The important parts of the code are therefore:
 - The instruments.
-Here, a kick drum, a hi-hat and a bass synth are included, perfect for a simple techno tune ;
+Here, a kick drum, a hi-hat and a acid bass synth are included, perfect for a simple techno tune ;
 - The scheduler.
 It is responsible to schedule the notes, and is the core of the synth ;
 - The score.
-It tells the scheduler which instrument should be played and when.
+It tells the scheduler which instrument should be played and when ;
+- Effect sends, like reverb and delays.

 A real synth will have much more features.
 In no particular order:
-- Effect sends, like reverb and delays ;
 - Effect automation and LFOs (Low Frequency Oscillators), to be able to modulate effects and parameters over time ;
 - Patterns and playlist instead of this `simplistic` track structure ;